-If you are unsure whether you require a limited company in Spain or if registering as an 'autonomo' (sole trader) is more appropriate, the main advantages and disadvantages of each form of business are described in the following article: Starting a Business in Spain: Sole trader vs Ltd Company.
+If you are unsure whether you require a limited company in Spain or if registering as an 'autonomo' (sole trader) is more appropriate, the main advantages and disadvantages of each form of business are described in the following article: Limited Company or Sole Trader in Spain?

 Review Our Services

 Setting up a Spanish Limited Company is much easier thanks to our 60 individual office locations throughout the Iberian Peninsula and the islands, and 6 tax specialist centres: we are able to offer a truly nationwide service to English-speakers wherever they are located in Spain.